daniel-molina/visualequation/doc/UI.md

     orientation.

-If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop L, L-block is flatted.
+If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop L, L-block is NOT flatted because that can be an undesired operation which may require lot of work to fix for the inexperienced user.
+Instead, C/SHIFT-BACKSPACE/DEL keybindings are required for that (or shell-like operations).

 #### Insertion mode (imode)